 16-1947 Bristol-born Hollywood film star Cary Grant alighting from Bristol Freighter G-AGVC at Los Angeles, 13 Jan 1947. by Gary Danvers is licensed under CC BY-SA 2.0.

-Hedy Lamarr (1914-2000) posed for this glamour portrait in 1940 when the legendary beauty was 27 years old.
-Since her first American film, Algiers, in 1938, Lamarr was considered one of the most beautiful women in the movies, if not the world.
+Hedy Lamarr (1914-2000) posed for the glamour portrait (above) in 1940.
+The legendary Austrian beauty in Hollywood was 27 years old.
+Since her first American film in 1938, Algiers from United Artists, Lamarr was believed to be the most beautiful women in the movies, if not the world.
+Her beauty was so great that when she entered a room all activity in it stopped so to admire her.

 In Boom Town, Austrian-born Lamarr plays Karen VanMeer, a sophisticated and elegant corporate spy.
 She is recruited by Clark Gable who plays “Big John” McMasters, an oil speculator.